 ENDEAVR stands for Envisioning the Neo-traditional Development by Embracing the Autonomous Vehicles Realm.
-We are a nonprofit organization dedicated to futureproofing small communities by enabling them to become smart cities.
-We enhance their capacity to utilize emerging technologies, such as autonomous vehicles, ICT, IoT, and AI, to accomplish desired socio-economic, environmental, and health outcomes.
+We are a 501 (c)(3) nonprofit organization dedicated to futureproofing small communities.
+We turn them into smart cities by enhancing their capacity to utilize emerging technologies, such as autonomous vehicles, ICT, IoT, and AI, to accomplish desired socio-economic, environmental, and health outcomes.

-The success of ENDEAVR if built upon trust and partnership among educators, students, industry, and local communities.
+The success of ENDEAVR is built upon trust and partnership among educators, students, industry, and local communities.

 ENDEAVR currently has two programs.

-ENDEAVRX is an interdisciplinary project-based learning platform that connects students from the STEAM (Science, Technology, Engineering, Art, and Mathematics) disciplines with industries and communities.
+ENDEAVRX is an interdisciplinary service-learning program that connects students from the STEAM (Science, Technology, Engineering, Art, and Mathematics) disciplines with industries and communities.

 Student trainees take an interdisciplinary seminar course and an interdisciplinary project-based learning course.
 They seek affordable and effective solutions for real-world challenges such as climate change, transportation, aging population, governance, economic growth, and social inclusion.
 Students develop interdisciplinary competence, critical thinking, and creative-problem-solving skills.

-ENDEAVRX is currently training more than 100 Texas A&M students from civil/electrical/mechanical engineering, computer science, landscape architecture, urban planning, and visualization.
-They work in interdisciplinary teams to transform Nolanville, Texas into a smart town by turning emerging technologies into solutions.
+ENDEAVRX has trained more than 200 Texas A&M students from civil/electrical/mechanical engineering, computer science, landscape architecture, urban planning, and visualization.
+They work in interdisciplinary teams to transform small underserved communities into smart cities.

 ENDEAVRX can be implemented in other higher-education institutions, and thus transform the nation’s interdisciplinary education in the era of smart and connected communities.